UPPMAX/UPPMAX-documentation/docs/cluster_guides/rackham_file_transfer_using_gui.md

 > Overview of file transfer on Rackham
 > The purple nodes are about file transfer,
 > the blue nodes are about 'doing other things'.
+> The user can be either inside or outside SUNET.